 (i) undertake backups and archiving

-In the case of Analytics Ltd/PAM, Prism Group will use personal data to:
+In the case of Analytics Ltd/the Platform, Prism Group will use personal data to:

 (b) provide you with, and update you about, the relevant services including onboarding you and potentially, as the service matures, building your user profile and preferences with you